 #1 But it’s not real….

 While toys and virtual games may not be reality, we need to think not from an adult’s view but to understand from the age of our children.
 In a publication by the Toy Industry of America, it states that play is “the way children learn about themselves, their environment, and the people around them.
 Learning to cooperate, negotiate, take turns and play by the rules are all important skills learned in early games.
-It is through imaginative play that the child begins to learn some of the roles and behaviors of society.”
+It is through imaginative play that the child begins to learn some of the roles and behaviours of society.”
 Therefore, most young children have difficulty separating facts from fantasy as they act out in life what they learn in play.

 With the proliferation of realistic looking guns and weapons, it is vital that parents give their input.
 Even if children can differentiate between toys and reality, parents need to teach that real-life violent behaviours have serious consequences and discuss ways to solve issues without aggression.